Wissididom/poke-guesser-bot/README.md

 ## Adding Slash Commands

-The bot uses slash commands which need to be added to the discord server.
+The bot uses slash commands which need to be registered with discord.

 <ol>
     <li>While still in the project directory, run <code>npm install</code> to install the required packages</li>
-    <li>Then run <code>node setupCommands.js</code> to add slash commands to your server</li>
+    <li>Then run <code>node setupCommands.js</code> to register slash commands for the bot with discord</li>
 </ol>

 ## Running the Bot